monitorpattern/sle2016/README.md

 Installing the prototype:
 =========================

-  The easiest way to install and test the paper's code is to do it within Eclipse.
+  The easiest way to "install" and test the paper's code is to do it within Eclipse.
 However it is independent of any Eclipse underlying technology, so it can be as well run in command line with proper classpath configuration.
 We describe the eclipse way here.